A beautiful walk along the 2 banks of the Sarthe, taking in the scenery of the Basses Vallées Angevines and the villages of Cheffes and Briollay.

 Starting from the church square in Cheffes, you can admire this 12th-century religious building with its twisted bell tower, dedicated to Notre-Dame and boasting fine examples of Romanesque architecture.

-You will then head for the Cheffes bridge.
+You then head for the Cheffes bridge.

 After crossing the Sarthe and seeing on your left the Chapelle Saint-Sulpice, which was restored in 1882 in the Renaissance style, you will pass the lock, before taking the towpath and footbridge, passing the mill and heading towards Briollay.